What hiring managers actually look for

 How do I get a substitute teaching certificate?

-Apply through your state's department of education or your local school district.
+Apply through your state's department of education or local school district.
 Requirements typically include a background check, fingerprinting, and proof of education.
+In California you apply for the Emergency 30-Day Substitute Teaching Permit through the Commission on Teacher Credentialing after meeting the basic skills requirement.

 How quickly can I start substitute teaching?

-Once you have your certificate and background check cleared, you can start immediately.
+Once your permit and background check are cleared, you can start immediately.
 The process takes 2 to 6 weeks in most states.
+Optional courses such as the STEDI SubSkills training can help a first-time sub feel ready before the first call.

 Build Your Substitute Teacher Resume Now